ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 The binaries will be generated and placed into *./build/* folder.
 In order to clean the project from the command line run `make clean`.
 Cleaning from Netbeans is as simple calling the `Clean and Build` from the `Run` menu.

 ###Project compile-time parameters
-For the sake of performance optimizations, the project has a number of compile-time parameters that are to be set before the project is build and can not be modified in the runtime.
+For the sake of performance optimizations, the project has a number of compile-time parameters that are to be set before the project is build and can not be modified in the run time.
 Let us consider the most important of them and indicate where all of them are to be found.

+**Tuning mode:** The software can be compiled in the tuning mode, which supports the search-lattice generation for the performance tuning of the translation system.
+The performance is measured in terms of the translation quality measure such as BLEU.
+When the software is compiled in the tuning mode, it is a number of times slower than in the regular, i.e. production, mode.
+Enabling of the tuning mode can be done by setting the value of the `IS_SERVER_TUNING_MODE` macro to `true` in the `./inc/server/server_configs.hpp` file and then re-compiling the software.
+The tuning mode only has impact on the **bpbd-server** executable.
+The lattice dumping is then not immediately enabled and configured.
+The latter can be done via the server's [configuration file](#configuration-file).

-**Logging level:** Logging is important when debugging software or providing an additional user information during the program's runtime.
+**Logging level:** Logging is important when debugging software or providing an additional user information during the program's run time.
 Yet additional output actions come at a price and can negatively influence the program's performance.
-This is why it is important to be able to disable certain logging levels within the program not only during its runtime but also at compile time.
+This is why it is important to be able to disable certain logging levels within the program not only during its run time but also at compile time.
 The possible range of project's logging levels, listed incrementally, is: ERROR, WARNING, USAGE, RESULT, INFO, INFO1, INFO2, INFO3, DEBUG, DEBUG1, DEBUG2, DEBUG3, DEBUG4.
-One can limit the logging level range available at runtime by setting the `LOGER_M_GRAM_LEVEL_MAX` constant value in the `./inc/common/utils/logging/logger.hpp` header file.
+One can limit the logging level range available at run time by setting the `LOGER_M_GRAM_LEVEL_MAX` constant value in the `./inc/common/utils/logging/logger.hpp` header file.
 The default value is INFO3.

-**Sanity checks:** When program is not running as expected, it could be caused by the internal software errors that are potentially detectable at runtime.
+**Sanity checks:** When program is not running as expected, it could be caused by the internal software errors that are potentially detectable at run time.
 This software has a number of build-in sanity checks that can be enabled/disabled at compile time by setting the `DO_SANITY_CHECKS` boolean flag in the `./inc/common/utils/exceptions.hpp` header file.
 Note that enabling the sanity checks does not guarantee that the internal error will be found but will have a negative effect on the program's performance.
 Yet, it might help to identify some of the errors with e.g. input file formats and alike.

 **Server configs:** There is a number of translation server common parameters used in decoding, translation, reordering and language models.
 Those are to be found in the `./inc/server/server_configs.hpp`:

 * `UNKNOWN_LOG_PROB_WEIGHT` - The value used for the unknown probability weight _(log10 scale)_
 * `ZERO_LOG_PROB_WEIGHT` - The value used for the 'zero' probability weight _(log10 scale)_
-* `tm::NUM_TM_FEATURES` - The number of the translation model features, which defines the exact number of features read per entry from the translation model input file
+* `tm::MAX_NUM_TM_FEATURES` - Defines the maximum allowed number of the translation model features to be read, per translation target, from the model input file
 * `tm::TM_MAX_TARGET_PHRASE_LEN` - The maximum length of the target phrase to be considered, this defines the maximum number of tokens to be stored per translation entry
-* `lm::NUM_LM_FEATURES` - The number of language model features, the program currently supports only one value: `1`
+* `lm::MAX_NUM_LM_FEATURES` - The maximum allowed number of language model features, the program currently supports only one value: `1`, which is also the minimum allowed number of features
 * `lm::LM_M_GRAM_LEVEL_MAX` - The language model maximum level, the maximum number of words in the language model phrase
 * `lm::LM_HISTORY_LEN_MAX` - **do not change** this parameter
 * `lm::LM_MAX_QUERY_LEN` - **do not change** this parameter
 * `lm::DEF_UNK_WORD_LOG_PROB_WEIGHT` - The default unknown word probability weight, for the case the `<unk>` entry is not present in the language model file _(log10 scale)_
-* `rm::NUM_RM_FEATURES` - The number of reordering model features, the only two currently supported values are: `6` and `8`
+* `rm::MAX_NUM_RM_FEATURES` - Defines the maximum allowed number of the reordering model features to be read, per reordering entry, from the model input file.
+The number of features must be even, the maximum supported number of features is currenly `8`.

 **Decoder configs:** The decoder-specific parameters are located in `./inc/server/decoder/de_configs.hpp`: